qmugnier/pm4py-ws/README.md

 HOW TO BUILD ON SOURCES:

+First of all install ANGULAR:

+npm install -g @angular/cli

 PM4Py Web Services along with an Angular7 web interface

 A (almost) last build could be found on http://194.32.77.109:5000/index.html